OpenSMTPD/OpenSMTPD/ci/README.md

 Dockerfiles in [docker](docker/) directory can be used for developing and testing OpenSMTPD.
-These dockerfiles are intended to be used for dev/test cycle ONLY and ARE NOT intended to be a delivery mechanism for end users and should not be published on external resouces like DockerHub.
+These dockerfiles are intended to be used for dev/test cycle ONLY and ARE NOT intended to be a delivery mechanism for end users and should not be published on external resources like DockerHub.
 Dockerfiles in this folder can be used as a reference for package maintainers of various distributions.